Model-free Learning of Regions of Attraction via Recurrent Sets: Learning recurrent sets

-In the rest of the paper, we assume for simplicity that the $\omega$-limit set $\Omega(f)$ of \eqref{eq:system} is composed by hyperbolic equilibrium points with a unique asymptotically stable one (Assumption \ref{as:hyperbolic-eqs}).
-We further assume w.l.o.g. that the asymptotically stable equilibrium is at the origin, i.e., $x^* =0$.
+In the rest of the paper, we assume w.l.o.g. that the asymptotically stable equilibrium is at the origin, i.e., $x^* =0$.
+We briefly explain next the underlying mechanism that will be used to learn recurrent sets.